gplcc/gplcc/README.md

 ### What if I have any questions?

-Please review all of the above FAQs and other documents on this repository.
+Please review all of the above FAQs and other documents in this repository.
 If you have any further questions, please send an email to gplcc@redhat.com

 ---